teiniker/teiniker-lectures-computerscience/configuration-management/coding-standard/README.md

     * _Rule_: Unless it is a single identifier or constant, each operand of the logical AND `&&` and logical OR `||` operators shall be surrounded by parentheses.

     * _Reasoning_: The syntax of the C programming language has many operators.
 The precedence rules that dictate which operators are evaluated before which others are complicated—with over a dozen priority levels—and not always obvious to all programmers.
 When in doubt it’s better to be explicit about what you hope the compiler will do with your calculations.

-* **Casts**
-    * _Rule_: Each cast shall feature an associated comment describing how the code ensures proper behavior across the range of possible values on the right side.

-    * _Reasoning_: Casting is dangerous.

 ## White Space Rules